 The compressor is one of the costliest parts to replace on your air conditioner.
 If it fails, you’re better off doing air conditioning installation due to this part’s cost.

 Water naturally occurs during the cooling process.
 Your air conditioner gets rid of moisture from the air as it cools your home.
 This moisture flows into a pan and then out via a line.

 If your air conditioner isn’t level, water could end up accumulating in the pan instead of flowing away.
 This can lead to:

 - Rust and mold.

-If your air conditioner isn’t level, it might vibrate excessively.
+If your air conditioner isn’t level, it may vibrate more than normal.
 This can create obnoxious noises when running and even require air conditioning repair.